-- You may submit another properly completed proxy card with a later date. - You may grant a subsequent timely proxy by telephone or through the internet. - You may send a timely written notice that you are revoking your proxy to Secretary, CVRx, Inc., 9201 West Broadway, Suite 650, Minneapolis, Minnesota 55445; provided, however, if you intend to revoke your proxy by providing such written notice, we advise that you also send a copy via email to ir@cvrx.com. - You may attend and vote at the Annual Meeting.
+- You may grant a subsequent timely proxy by telephone or through the internet. - You may send a timely written notice that you are revoking your proxy to Secretary, CVRx, Inc., 9201 West Broadway, Suite 650, Minneapolis, Minnesota 55445; provided, however, if you intend to revoke your proxy by providing such written notice, we advise that you also send a copy via email to ir@cvrx.com. - · You may attend and vote at the Annual Meeting.
 Simply attending the Annual Meeting will not, by itself, revoke your proxy.